Yellow ribbon: Forgiveness

 In a 1991 speech, former Church of Jesus Christ of Latter-day Saints president Thomas S. Monson quoted a story relayed by prison warden Kenyon J. Scudder in a 1961 Reader's Digest article.
 The story described a man whose family used a white ribbon as a sign of forgiveness.
 Monson then connected the story to the tradition of the yellow ribbon's use as a symbol of home-welcoming and forgiveness.

 "A friend of his happened to be sitting in a railroad coach next to a young man who was obviously depressed.
 Finally, the young man revealed that he was a paroled convict returning from a distant prison.
 His imprisonment had brought shame to his family, and they had neither visited him nor written often.
 He hoped, however, that this was only because they were too poor to travel and too uneducated to write.
 He hoped, despite the evidence, that they had forgiven him.

 "To make it easy for them, however, he had written to them asking that they put up a signal for him when the train passed their little farm on the outskirts of town.
 If his family had forgiven him, they were to put up a white ribbon in the big apple tree which stood near the tracks.
 If they didn't want him to return, they were to do nothing, and he would remain on the train as it traveled onward.

 "As the train neared his hometown, the suspense became so great that he couldn’t bear to look out of his window.
 He exclaimed, 'In just five minutes the engineer will sound the whistle indicating our approach to the long bend which opens into the valley I know as home.
 Will you watch for the apple tree at the side of the track?'
 His companion said he would; they exchanged places.
 The minutes seemed like hours, but then there came the shrill sound of the train whistle.
 The young man asked, 'Can you see the tree?
 Is there a white ribbon?'

 "Came the reply, 'I see the tree.
 I see not one white ribbon, but many.
 There is a white ribbon on every branch.
 Son, someone surely does love you.'"

 "Tie a Yellow Ribbon Round the Ole Oak Tree"

 The symbol became widely known in civilian life in the 1970s.
 It was the central theme of the popular song "Tie a Yellow Ribbon Round the Ole Oak Tree", Written by Irwin Levine and L. Russell Brown and recorded by Tony Orlando and Dawn (among many others), as the sign a released prisoner requested from his wife or lover to indicate that she would welcome him home.
 He would be able to see it from the bus driving by their house and would stay on the bus in the absence of the ribbon.
-He turned out to be very welcome: There were a hundred yellow ribbons.